 Although not a rock climber herself, Karen has lived and done a lot of activities in Squamish for many years.
 She not only raised 4 boys here, but she knows all the hiking trails and is a great source for any local beta!
 Karen has been working with Ashley since 2010 and is the glue that holds the place together.
 She is a merchandising master, knows our stock inside out, and is ready to help you prepare for your next adventure.

 Fun Fact: Karen loves traveling and has already visited 30+ countries!
 Some of her most memorable countries includes Botswana, Colombia, and Peru, to name a few.
 The most interesting country she’s been to is Vanuatu.
 She learned that Vanuatu is where bungee jumping originated from and is seen as a right of passage for a boy to become a man.
 They would tie vines around the boy's ankles and throw him over a cliff.
 If he survived, he was a man!

-Nic is also a BC boy and a totally obsessed gear head.
-He may be the youngest member of our team, but don’t let his age fool you.
+Nic Vissers is a BC boy and a totally obsessed gear head.
 Nic is a technical expert when it comes to gear!
+He can get really nerdy with about some gear so consider this your warning.
+He is a passionate photographer as well.
 An avid climber, alpinist and lifelong skier, Nic started climbing indoors at the age of 16.
 A few months later, he visited Squamish for the first time and was hooked.
 The summer after highschool he moved into his truck and dedicated himself fully to rock climbing and started working at climbing gyms.
 He now takes every opportunity he can to get into the mountains.
 Nic is a great source of climbing beta for all disciplines.

 Fun Fact: In 2016, when Nic was climbing at the Waddington Range, two fighter jets flew off the Glacier within 100m of him while he was on a hanging belay at pitch 16 of Tiderman Tower!